 Valerie Gennari Cooksley, Aromatherapy: Soothing Remedies to Restore, Rejuvenate and Heal

 The term “aromatherapie” was first coined by Rene Maurice Gattefosse in 1928.
 He utilized the word to describe the therapeutic use of aromatic substances (essential oils).
-A French surgeon, Jean Valnet, pioneered the medicinal uses of essential oils, which he used as antiseptics in the treatment of wounded soldiers during World War II.
+A French surgeon, Jean Valnet, pioneered the medicinal uses of essential oils, which he used as antiseptics in treating wounded soldiers during World War II.
 Since the beginning of Aromatherapy, the practice has encompassed human pathology and the treatment of different conditions (emotional and physical) with therapeutic amounts of essential oils from plants.
-As Aromatherapy developed into a practice it adopted more of a holistic approach which encompasses the health and wellness of the body, the mind and the spirit.
+As Aromatherapy developed into a practice, it adopted more of a holistic approach that encompasses the health and wellness of the body, the mind, and the spirit.

 NOTE: Fragrance oils are mostly synthetic.
 They do not have the same properties or effects as essential oils.
-However, there are some companies that have developed plant-based fragrance oils.
+However, some companies have developed plant-based fragrance oils.

 Aromatherapy For Children: Dilution Importance